anirudh-rs/ai-stem-separator/README.md

 - Guitar/piano misassignment on dense mixes (frequency overlap)
 - Genre classifier trained on full songs, not isolated stems
 - Confidence threshold of 55% applied — low confidence shown as Inconclusive

+## Demo
+- The repository file contains a demo video showing the stem functionality